 When you buy a health insurance plan, you pay a premium to your insurance company every month for them to cover you.
 Being covered means that your insurance will be billed when you visit healthcare providers and mitigate some or all of the cost to you.

-Your plan has a network of healthcare providers that have signed agreements with your insurance company about how much the company will pay them for services.
+Your plan has a network of healthcare providers that have signed agreements with your insurance company about how much they will be paid for services.
 Some plans only cover visits to in-network providers, while other plans cover visits to any provider.
 Some plans also require a referral from your primary care physician or pre-authorization from the insurance company for a visit to be covered.

 For example, Health Maintenance Organization (HMO) plans only cover in-network visits and require a referral from your primary care provider for visits to be covered.
-On the other hand, Preferred Provider Organization (PPO) plans cover out-of-network visits, albeit with some limitations, and do not require referrals.
+Preferred Provider Organization (PPO) plans cover out-of-network visits, albeit with some limitations, and do not require referrals.

 Your insurance plan has a deductible, which is the amount of money you must spend in a given year before the plan’s coverage starts to kick in.
-For example, if your deductible is $1000, the plan won’t pay for your medical care until you’ve spent $1000 of your own money on it that year.
-If your deductible is $0, your plan will start paying right away.
+For example, if your deductible is $1000, your insurance company won’t pay for your medical care until you’ve spent $1000 of your own money on it that year.
+If your deductible is $0, your insurance company will start paying right away.
 Some plans have separate deductibles for medical services and prescription drugs.

-Once your deductible is met, there are some kinds of costs that you still have to pay for services.
-Copayments are fixed fees that you pay for services.
-Coinsurance means that you pay a fixed percentage of the cost of a service.
-Typically, your insurance company will send you a coverage summary document for your plan that contains a schedule of common services and what kinds of copayment or coinsurance you have to pay for them.
+Once your deductible is met, there are some kinds of costs that you still have to pay.
+Copayments are fixed fees that you pay for services once your deductible is met.
+Coinsurance means that you pay a fixed percentage of the cost of a service once your deductible is met.
+Typically, your insurance company will send you a coverage summary document for your plan that contains a schedule of common services and what kinds of copayment or coinsurance they require.

-Your plan may pay for some services even when you haven’t met your deductible.
+Your insurance company may pay for some services even when you haven’t met your deductible.
 For example, many plans come with free preventative care, including an annual physical, so you never have to pay for it.
-Many plans also require only a fixed payment for office visits even if you haven’t met your deductible.
-These kinds of fixed payments don’t count towards your deductible, though.
+Many plans also require only a fixed payment from you for office visits even if you haven’t met your deductible.
+However, these kinds of fixed payments usually don’t count towards the deductible.

 Your plan also has an out-of-pocket maximum, which is a limit on the amount of money you will pay in a year for covered services.
 Once you hit your out-of-pocket max, you no longer have to pay make copayments or pay coinsurance.
 Premium payments and payments for services that the plan does not cover do not count towards the out-of-pocket max.

 Plans that cover out-of-network services typically have separate deductibles, out-of-pocket maxima, and copayment/coinsurance schedules for in-network and out-of-network services.
 Payments for in-network services don’t go towards your out-of-network deductible or out-of-pocket max, and vice versa.
-Some plans also have tiered networks, in which a subset of in-network providers has agreed to accept lower costs than others.
-This subset is typically called a preferred or designated network, and it may also have a separate fee schedule, deductible, and out-of-pocket maximum.
+Some plans also have tiered networks, in which there is a preferred or designated subset of in-network providers that have agreed to accept lower payments.
+This subset may have another distinct fee schedule, deductible, and out-of-pocket maximum.

-One tricky thing about plans that cover out-of-network services is that they come with a schedule of allowed amounts, which are the maximum prices that a plan will pay for some out-of-network service.
+One tricky thing about plans that cover out-of-network services is that they come with a schedule of allowed amounts, which are the maximum prices that the plan will pay for particular out-of-network services.
 If an out-of-network provider bills your insurance company for an amount that is greater than your plan’s allowed amount for the service, the insurance company will only pay the allowed amount.
 You will then be on the hook for the remainder, even if you have already met your out-of-pocket maximum for the year.
 This phenomenon is known as balance billing.
 For example, imagine you undergo an expensive procedure from an out-of-network provider that is billed at $400,000.
 You have already met your deductible and out-of-pocket maximum for the year, but your plan’s out-of-network allowed amount for this procedure is $20,000.
 You are then still on the hook for $380,000.
-Note that balance billing does not happen with in-network providers because they have signed payment agreements with your insurance company.
+Allowed amounts and balance billing do not apply to in-network providers.

 The way health insurance works when you receive a medical service is as follows.
 At the time of service, your healthcare provider’s office will ask for your insurance information.
 Depending on your plan, they may collect an up-front payment from you as well.
 The provider then sends a claim, or bill, to your insurance company for the services provided.
 This claim contains a description, price, and code for each service.
 A service’s code identifies it in a standardized way.
 Based on your insurance company’s agreement with the provider, the provider accepts a certain price for each service code, which is often much less than the billed price.
 This difference between the billed and accepted price is known as an adjustment, or discount.
-Your insurance company then determines how much of the remaining adjusted price they will pay, based on the service code, whether your deductible and out-of-pocket maximum have been met, and whether there is any copayment or coinsurance.
-They then send you an explanation of benefits (EOB) document that details the adjusted price, how much they paid, how much you have paid already, and how much you still owe, if anything.
-If you still owe for a service, you will likely receive a bill for the amount directly from the provider.
-Note that even if you have not met your deductible and you insurance company doesn’t pay for any of the adjusted price, you still benefit from the potentially significant price adjustment by being insured.
+Your insurance company then determines how much of the adjusted price they will pay based on the service code, whether your deductible and out-of-pocket maximum have been met, and whether there is any copayment or coinsurance.
+Even if you have not met your deductible and your insurance company doesn’t pay for any of the adjusted price, you still benefit from the potentially significant price adjustment.
+Your insurance company then sends you an explanation of benefits (EOB) document that details the adjusted price, how much they paid, how much you have paid already, and how much you still owe for each service.
+The EOB is not a bill.
+If you owe money for a service, you will likely receive a bill for the amount directly from the provider.

-There are a lot of ways this process can go wrong: the provider may fail to bill your insurance, the provider may use the wrong codes, or your insurance may process the claim incorrectly.
-If you receive a bill from a provider that doesn’t seem right, check your EOB then call your insurance company and provider’s office as needed to resolve the issue.
+There are a lot of ways this process can go wrong: the provider may fail to bill your insurance and instead send you a bill directly, the provider may use the wrong codes, or your insurance may process the claim incorrectly.
+If you receive a bill from a provider that doesn’t seem right, call your insurance company and provider’s office as needed to resolve the issue.

 The characteristics that make a good plan, in decreasing order of importance, are as follows: